jasur-py/pocket-cache/CONTRIBUTING.md

-# Contributing to QuickCache
+# Contributing to PocketCache

 We love your input!
-We want to make contributing to QuickCache as easy and transparent as possible, whether it's:
+We want to make contributing to PocketCache as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code